-The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.
+The answer to the question "When was the fountain pen invented?" is a long and rambling one.

-From people filling reed pens with ink to the first patents to the modern fountain pen, the history of the fountain pen is a tale of the collaboration of inventors building off of each other's work to make a beautiful and effective writing instrument.
+From people filling reed pens with ink to the first patents to the modern fountain pen.
+The history of the fountain pen is a tale of the collaboration to make a beautiful and effective writing instrument.

-In this article, I am going to talk about the history of the fountain pen from where it got its name to why it was invented to the flood of game-changing innovations of the 19th century that ultimately made the fountain pen.
+In this article, I'll talk about the history of the fountain pen.
+From where it got its name to why it was invented.
+I'll then explore the flood of game-changing innovations of the 19th century that ultimately made the fountain pen.